Vedant2311/Chat-Application/README.md

    * As you would have figured, a public key is public, ie. it can be published publicly, but the private key should not be disclosed
    * For A to send an encrypted message to B, it will encrypt the message on B’s public key, ie. it will send M’ = Kpub B (M).
 B will then decrypt M’ through its private key, ie. it will obtain M = Kpvt B (M’)

+Extended the methods implemented in the client and server applications to encrypt the messages being sent.
+Used the "RSA" public key algorithm.
+Also used "base64" encoding to convert binary data into text format. **This is the implementation for the second Server**

+## Obtain a hash digest

+Although the communication is encrypted, how can message integrity be checked to ensure that the message has not been tampered with?
+This is where signatures come into the picture, and they work as follows, in very simplified terms:

+  * A hash method is used to obtain a digest for the encrypted message, such as through MD5 or SHA1 or SHA2: H = hash(M’)
+  * The hash is encrypted on the private key of the sender: H’ = Kpvt A (H) and sent along with the encrypted message (H’, M’) to the recipient
+  * The recipient uses the public key of the sender to check whether it has received the encrypted message correctly, ie. whether hash(M’) is the same as Kpub A (H’)

+Extended the methods implemented in the client and server applications to implement this.
+Used "SHA-256" to obtain the digest. **This is the implementation for the third Server**

+## Running the code

+* Just use the command 'make' to compile all the files.

+* Then run the command "java mainServer", which has all the three Servers combined.
+The user will be prompted for a mode: Only 1,2,3 are valid.
+Else you will receive an error.

+* There is also a code of "mainClass.java", which works the same way for the Clients.
+Also, note that you need to use the same input number for both of the codes else they will result in random errors!
+Also, run this code on a different terminal for the different Clients